Briarcliff Manor, New York: Language and ancestry

+Religion

 Exact numbers on religious denominations in Briarcliff Manor are not readily available.
 Demographic statistics in the United States depend heavily on the United States Census Bureau, which cannot ask about religious affiliation as part of its decennial census.
 It does compile some national and statewide religious statistics, but these are not representative of a municipality the size of Briarcliff Manor.
 One report from 2010 offers religious affiliations for Westchester County.
 According to the data, 59.3% of county residents identified as Christian: 50.9% are Roman Catholic, 5.9% are mainline Protestants, 2% are Evangelical Protestants, and .5% are Eastern or Oriental Orthodox Christians.
 Residents who practice Judaism make up 10.1% of the population and practitioners of other faiths represent .9%.
 Note that these values are county-wide; municipal values could be significantly different.